Raymond B. Huey

 Raymond Brunson Huey (born 14 September 1944) is a biologist specializing in evolutionary physiology.
 He has taught at the University of Washington (UW), and he earned his Ph.D. in biology at Harvard University under E. E. Williams.
-He has recently been the chair of the UW Department of Biology, but a retirement celebration was held on 4 Oct.
+He has recently been the chair of the university's biology department, but a retirement celebration was held on 4 Oct.
 2013 in Seattle.